 Since the dawn of farming, farmers have been at the mercy of unpredictable weather.
 Dramatic weather changes can wipe out most or all of your efforts if you don’t take the right precautions.
 Seasons come and go and while weather patterns can be predicted there is still an element of the unknown when it comes to late or early freezes which can ruin crops.

-When planning your homestead take into consideration possible droughts and implement irrigation that will give your crops the best chance to make it to harvest.
+When planning your homestead take into consideration possible droughts and implement irrigation that will give your crops the best chance to make it to the harvest.
 If you live in an area that is susceptible to flooding, make sure you have good drainage.
 Planning for extreme heat or unexpected freezes is a must.

 One of the main draws to homesteading is the money you save by producing your own food and other necessities.
 An area that some forget to take into consideration is the equipment used to farm your land will break down at some point.
 It’s inevitable that your agricultural equipment will need maintenance and when that happens, you’ll either have to pay a mechanic or learn how to repair the equipment yourself.

 It’s a good idea to become familiar with the equipment you’ll be using on your homestead.
-Keeping a small library on how to repair and maintain your equipment will save you in mechanic fees.
+Keeping tools and a small library on how to repair and maintain your equipment will save you in mechanic fees.

 Learning how to preserve your food allows you to enjoy the fruits of your labor when they are no longer in season.
 Since you will be responsible for producing all or most of your food finding ways to keep them fresh year-round is important.

 Ways that you can preserve your food include dehydrating, smoking, fermenting, canning, and salting.
 You don’t want to unknowingly cause your food to spoil through mistakes in the preservation process, so learning how to complete these steps properly is arguably one of the most important things you can learn as a homesteader.
-There are two canning methods you will want to read up on: water bath canning and pressure canning.
+There are two canning methods you will want to read up on water bath canning and pressure canning.
 Both of these methods can be done at home with sufficient preparation and time.